 I've heard that consuming products that have been smoked can increase cancer risk.
 I've recently started to regularly drink several cups a day of Lapsang Souchong, a smoked tea.
 I am an ex-smoker so I am concerned that my risk for certain cancers is already elevated.
 I am having difficulty finding information on if there are any potential cancer risks from drinking this tea and if so, if they are significant enough that I should consider cutting back the amount I am drinking.

+I have been with my partner for over 5 years and know his family fairly well.
 A little over a year ago his brother's one year old daughter was diagnosed with cancer.
 His daughter, whom I consider as a niece even though my partner and I are not married, has now been battling cancer for over a year.
 It appears to be quite aggressive.
 When my sister-in-law calls to give me updates about their daughter's condition (or vice-versa), what can I say to be supportive and express that I care?
 More details inside. [more inside]